Rainbow Wave

 Adrian Tam

-Adrian Tam describes defeating a local Proud Boys leader to become the first out LGBTQ+ member of Hawaii's House of Representatives, then affirms his goal of expanding affordable housing05/29/2021 - 03:44
+Adrian Tam describes defeating a local Proud Boys leader to become the first out LGBTQ+ member of Hawaii's House of Representatives, then affirms his goal of expanding affordable housing

 S1 • E4